cmwylie19/peppr/docs/120_contribute/README.md

 2. **Commit Your Changes**: Make your changes and commit them.
 All commits must be signed.
 3. **Run Tests**: Ensure that your changes pass all tests by running `npm test`.
 4. **Push Your Branch**: Push your branch to your fork on GitHub.
-5. **Create a Pull Request**: Open a pull request against the `main` branch of the Pepr repository.
+5. **Create a Pull Request**: Open a pull request against the `main` branch of the peppr repository.
 Please make sure that your PR passes all CI checks.

 ### PR Requirements